- Nimble, responsive feel

-This is a vehicle that tends to feel roomier inside than you might expect, considering its very compact exterior.
+The economy-class feel continues to the interior appointments, which have been a disappointment in past model years.
+There are a few more soft-touch surfaces here than in some other rival vehicles, but it's mostly in the form of a padded dash cover; otherwise it's budget-sedan material.
+Packaging is where the Outlander Sport redeems itself, though; this is a vehicle that tends to feel roomier inside than you might expect, considering its very compact exterior.
 Front seats feel fairly snug but supportive, and in back there's real space for two adults or three kids.
 And with seat height just right for what many aging shoppers (or busy moms) seek—a little higher than a sedan, yet lower than a larger SUV—you get get in by merely sitting and turning, or load children in without straining your back.
-Materials have been a disappointment; don't expect anything more than what you'd find in a budget compact sedan cabin, although there's a little more soft-touch here—mainly in the form of a padded dash covering.

 The Outlander Sport has, in previous model years, been one of the noisiest vehicles in this class; but for 2014 Mitsubishi has added more noise insulation as well as a new engine balancer shaft.
 We hope to revisit this model soon and report back on the level of improvement, but based on previous experiences there's been way too much noise and harshness—especially during passing or long mountain grades.